pumpingstation1/Open-Access/README.md

 Open-Access
 ===========

-Arduino and Python for PS:1's Implementation of Open Access.
+Arduino and Python for PS:One's Implementation of Open Access.

 You will need to copy the following folders to your arduino libraries directory adafruit_MCP23017